HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 ```
 *The value on the right hand side is stored in the variable on the left hand side.*

 Now type `email` into your console again.
-What do you see?
+The value has been assigned to `email` so now we can access it just by its name.
+You should see:

+	> email
+	"hello@email.com"

 Variables can also be declared and assigned a value in a single line of code: